James G. Stavridis: Early life and family

 Stavridis was born in West Palm Beach, Florida, son of Shirley Anne (Schaffer) and Paul George Stavridis.
 His father was a United States Marine Corps colonel who served in World War II, the Korean War, and the Vietnam War.
+Stavridis graduated from McClintock High School in Tempe, Arizona in 1972.
 Stavridis is married to Laura Hall, author of Navy Spouses Guide.
 His paternal grandparents were Anatolian Greeks, born and raised in Western Anatolia, who emigrated to the United States.
-His mother's family was Pennsylvania Dutch (German).
+His mother's family was Pennsylvania Dutch.

 In his 2008 book, Destroyer Captain: Lessons of a First Command, Stavridis wrote:

 A NATO exercise off the coast of modern Turkey was the "most amazing historical irony [he] could imagine," and prompted Stavridis to write of his grandfather: "His grandson, who speaks barely a few words of Greek, returns in command of a billion-dollar destroyer to the very city—Smyrna, now called İzmir—from which he sailed in a refugee craft all those years ago."

 Naval career

 Stavridis is a 1976 distinguished graduate of the United States Naval Academy.
 He is a career surface warfare officer and served at sea in aircraft carriers, cruisers, and destroyers.
-After serving with distinction as Operations Officer on the newly commissioned USS Valley Forge, Stavridis commanded destroyer USS Barry from 1993 to 1995, completing deployments to Haiti, Bosnia, and the Persian Gulf.
+After serving with distinction as Operations Officer on the newly commissioned USS Valley Forge, Stavridis served as Executive Officer on USS Antietam CG-54.
+Stavridis commanded destroyer USS Barry from 1993 to 1995, completing deployments to Haiti, Bosnia, and the Persian Gulf.
 Barry won the Battenberg Cup as the top ship in the Atlantic Fleet under his command.
+In 1996–1997, he attended MIT Seminar XXI.
 In 1998, he commanded Destroyer Squadron 21 and deployed to the Persian Gulf in 1998, winning the Navy League's John Paul Jones Award for Inspirational Leadership.

 From 2002 to 2004, Stavridis commanded Enterprise Carrier Strike Group, conducting combat operations in the Persian Gulf in support of both Operation Iraqi Freedom and Operation Enduring Freedom.
 Afterwards, as a vice admiral, Stavridis served as senior military assistant to the United States Secretary of Defense.
 On October 19, 2006, he became the first Navy officer to command the United States Southern Command in Miami, Florida.
 In July 2009, he became the 16th Supreme Allied Commander Europe (SACEUR).
 He retired as SACEUR in 2013.

 Ashore, Stavridis served as a strategic and long range planner on the staffs of the Chief of Naval Operations and the Chairman of the Joint Chiefs of Staff.
 At the start of the "Global War on Terror", he was selected as the director of the Navy Operations Group, Deep Blue, USA.
 He has also served as the executive assistant to the Secretary of the Navy and the senior military assistant to the United States Secretary of Defense.
 He was promoted directly from 1-star rank to 3-star rank in 2004.